mmacy/tech-doc-assistant/README.md

 **Note**:

-- NEVER commity the `.env.local` file source control.
+- NEVER commit the `.env.local` file source control.
 - If you provide an API key in the UI's settings, that key will override the corresponding environment variable for that session.

 ### Running the development server